 - The criteria and methodology that the Board of Directors of MCC (the “Board”) will use to measure and evaluate the policy performance of the “candidate countries” consistent with the requirements of section 607 of the Act in order to select “eligible countries” from among the “candidate countries” (section 608(b) of the Act (22 U.S.C.
 7707(b))); and

-This is the third of the above-described reports by MCC for FY 2016.
+This is the third of the above-described reports by MCC for FY 2017.
 It identifies countries determined by the Board to be eligible under section 607 of the Act (22 U.S.C.
-7706) for FY 2016 and countries with which the MCC will seek to enter into compacts under section 609 of the Act (22 U.S.C.
+7706) for FY 2017 with which the MCC will seek to enter into compacts under section 609 of the Act (22 U.S.C.
 7708), as well as the justification for such decisions.
-The report also identifies countries determined by the Board to be eligible for MCC’s Threshold Program under section 616 of the Act (22 U.S.C.
+The report also identifies countries selected by the Board to receive assistance under MCC’s threshold program pursuant to section 616 of the Act (22 U.S.C.
 7715).

-This was the sixth year the Board considered the eligibility of countries for subsequent compacts, as permitted under section 609(k) of the Act (22 U.S.C.
+This was the eighth year the Board considered the eligibility of countries for subsequent compacts, as permitted under section 609(k) of the Act (22 U.S.C.
 7708(k)).
+As in previous years, they considered the higher bar expected of subsequent compact countries, including examining the implementation of the first compact, and evidence of both improved scorecard policy performance and a commitment to reform.
 The Board also considered the eligibility of countries for initial compacts.
 The Board sees the selection decision as an annual opportunity to determine where MCC funds can be most effectively invested to support poverty reduction through economic growth in relatively well-governed, poor countries.
-The Board carefully considers the appropriate nature of each country partnership—on a case by case basis—based on factors related to economic growth and poverty reduction, the sustainability of MCC’s investments, and the country’s ability to attract and leverage public and private resources in support of development.
+The Board carefully considers the appropriate nature of each country partnership – on a case-by-case basis – based on factors related to economic growth and poverty reduction, the sustainability of MCC’s investments, and the country’s ability to attract and leverage public and private resources in support of development.
+In addition, this is the first year where the Board considered an explicit higher bar for those countries close to the upper end of the candidate pool, looking closely in such cases at a country’s access to development financing, the nature of poverty in the country, and its policy performance.

 MCC’s engagement with partner countries is not open-ended, and the Board is very deliberate when determining eligibility for follow-on partnerships.
 In determining subsequent compact eligibility, the Board considered – in addition to the criteria outlined above – the country’s performance implementing its first compact, including the nature of the country’s partnership with MCC, the degree to which the country has demonstrated a commitment and capacity to achieve program results, and the degree to which the country has implemented the compact in accordance with MCC’s core policies and standards.
 To the greatest extent possible, this was assessed using pre-existing monitoring and evaluation targets and regular quarterly reporting.
 This information was supplemented with direct surveys and consultation with MCC staff responsible for compact implementation, monitoring, and evaluation.
 MCC published a Guide to the Supplemental Information Sheet 2 and a Guide to the Compact Survey Summary 3 in order to increase transparency about the type of supplemental information the Board uses to assess a country’s policy performance and compact implementation performance.
 The Board also considered a country’s commitment to further sector reform, as well as evidence of improved scorecard policy performance.

-Using the criteria described above, Cote d’Ivoire, Kosovo, and Senegal are the only candidate countries under section 606(a) of the Act (22 U.S.C.
-7705(a)) that were newly selected as eligible for assistance under section 607 of the Act (22 U.S.C.
+Using the criteria described above, Burkina Faso, Sri Lanka, and Tunisia are the only candidate countries under section 606(a) of the Act (22 U.S.C.
+7705(a)) that were newly selected for assistance under section 607 of the Act (22 U.S.C.
 7706).

 Countries reselected to continue compact development

-The Board selected Sri Lanka and Togo as eligible to receive threshold program assistance.
+The Board selected Kosovo and Timor-Leste to receive threshold program assistance.

 Ongoing review of partner countries’ policy performance

-Once MCC has signed a compact with a country, MCC does not consider the country for reselection on an annual basis during the term of its compact.
-However, the Board emphasized the need for all partner countries to maintain or improve their policy performance.
-If it is determined during compact implementation that a country has demonstrated a significant policy reversal, MCC can hold it accountable by applying MCC’s Suspension and Termination Policy.
-4
+The Board emphasized the need for all partner countries to maintain or improve their policy performance.
+If it is determined during compact implementation that a country has demonstrated a significant policy reversal, MCC can hold it accountable by applying MCC’s Suspension and Termination Policy 4 .